Clutch152/scripts/JKO/SERE_LEVEL_A/README.md

     1. We can open it up from going into the sources tab and then doing a ctrl+f or looking into the pageContentFrame tree.
     2. There is a whole set of options available which we can invoke from the console tab.
     3. But first you may ask, how do I issue these commands?
 What is the structure?
-        - As this higher level overview, the objective isn't to make you wizards out of the gate but to help the largest population set be interested and motivated to ask the "why!"
+        - As this is a higher level overview, the objective isn't to make you wizards but to help the largest population be interested and motivated to ask the "why!"
     4. Take a look at how the program initiates itself!
     ```javascript
     !function(root, factory) {